-They said, “That’s all very well but what can do with all these wierd foods that come out of the forest garden?”
+They said, “That’s all very well but what can we do with all the foods that come out of the forest garden?”
 Caroline Aitken has shown convincingly what you can do and that it can be delicious.

 Food From Your Forest Garden is beautiful, inspiring and informative, the recipes are delicious yet undaunting, there are ideas aplenty and most importantly, whether you have a forest garden or just a few pots, it makes you want to grow some of what you eat.